 Evaluate the draft constitutional amendment presented in the e-book.

-Share your thoughts on this site, with your friends and social media connections, and your representatives in Congress.
+Share your thoughts on this site, with your friends and social media connections, and forward our official flyer to your representatives in Congress.

 Shape our future; the Public Check on Congress is still in the concept stage.
 You can make a difference.